-Top 5 4th Quarter Trades of YO - GuruFocus.com
+Top 5 4th Quarter Trades of Yo - GuruFocus.com

 Schwab U.S. Small-Cap ETF

-During the quarter, YOUNGS ADVISORY GROUP, INC. bought 33,428 shares of ARCA:SCHA for a total holding of 167,384.
-The trade had a 0.8% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.83.
+During the quarter, Your Advocates Ltd., LLP bought 20,397 shares of ARCA:SCHA for a total holding of 77,056.
+The trade had a 0.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $41.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.